uoy-im-aitt/aitt-w4-vr/README.md

 ## Task 1: Your First Virtual Reality Project in Unity

 We’ll be using Valve’s SteamVR Unity plugin to prototype for HTC Vive in this course.
 To help you get stared quickly, I've created a template project with everything installed and set up.
 You can access this project by making a copy of this repository in your personal git account by pressing the ```Use This Template``` button at the top right of this page, and then cloning your personal version of the respository onto the machine you're working on.
+If you're working in the Immersive Lab, then you should check your project out into a sub-directory of ```C:\Temp```.
+If you try and check it out to the default location (your H:\ drive) it'll be too slow.

 > **Note** As you're working as a group, you might want to push your code to multiple personal git repos at the end of the practical so you all have a copy.
 If you'd like to know how to do this, just ask one of the teaching staff and we'll show you.